 Now to be fair to Tommys, maybe they work fine in a mango food processing context, (like canned or dried mango products) but they are a lousy choice when one wants to stand over the kitchen sink and slurp the goodness of a real deal mango.

-The REASON that Tommy Atkins mangoes are so prevalent as US imports is, you guessed it: margin.
+The REASON that Tommy Atkins mangoes are so prevalent as United States imports are, you guessed it: margin.
 They are more profitable and easy to manage.
 Tommys are easy to grow.
 Tommys have long shelf lives.
-Tommys fair better in handling and transportation.
+Tommy’s fair better in handling and transportation.
 And unfortunately, the vast majority mangoes available in US markets are Tommy Atkins mangoes.
 (Except in regions like Hawaii and Florida, which can grow their own.)

 Bottom line advice for fresh mango consumers: Leave the Tommy Atkins mangoes on the shelves.
-When the Kents or Keitts or Manilas come in, get them while you can!!!
+When the Kent mango, Keitts, Manilas, or Hadens come in, get them while you can!!!
 Eventually, produce buyers will get the message.